 Dunkin’ Donuts is a popular coffee and donut retailer that offers a wide range of caffeinated beverages.

-According to Caffeine Informer, the caffeine content of a medium cup (14 oz) of some of the coffee drinks on offer at Dunkin’ Donuts is as follows:
+The caffeine content of a medium cup (14 oz) of some of the coffee drinks on offer at Dunkin’ Donuts is approximately as follows:

 - brewed coffee: 210 mg